Telling siblings and family — managing different reactions

 This is where it helps to have your own support system outside of your siblings.
 A partner.
 A therapist.
 A friend who's been through something similar.
 Someone you can fall apart with so that you're not falling apart in your sibling conversations.
 You can be emotional with your friend.
 You can be calm with your family.
 That's not hiding your feelings.
 That's managing them appropriately for different contexts.

 Don't borrow their chaos.
-If your brother is angry, anger doesn't have to match his.
-If your sister is in denial, that path doesn't require your company.
-Acknowledging their perspective works without adopting it as your own.
-"I understand this is hard to hear" differs from "You're right, maybe nothing is actually wrong."
-Separation from them stays clear.
+If your brother is angry, you don't have to match his anger.
+If your sister is in denial, you don't have to follow her there.
+"I understand this is hard to hear" is different from "You're right, maybe nothing is actually wrong."
 Their reactions belong to them.
 Your clarity belongs to you.

 Information Without Drama